RoadieHQ/marketing-site/content/docs/custom-plugins/configuring/index.md

 You can create a new custom plugin definition by clicking "Add New Plugin" floating button.
 ![custom_plugin_form](custom_plugin_form.png)

-The values that need to be added are as follows:
+The required values are as follows:

 ##### Package name
 Package field corresponds to the name of the NPM package.
 This can be a public NPM package hosted in npmjs.com or a private package securely hosted in Roadie Artifactory.
 If the package is hosted in Roadie Artifactory, the name of the package needs to start with `@<your-company>-roadie/`.